 There are many ways you can travel from Kuala Lumpur to Penang if you don't have your own transport / car.

 The distance from Kuala Lumpur to Penang is around 360 km.

 This high-speed train takes about four hours to make the trip to Butterworth Railway Station (located just across the sea from Georgetown on Penang Island).

-A ticket on this train will cost you 59 RM on the limited stop, Gold Service, 79 RM on the slightly faster (less stops) Platinum Service.
+A ticket on this train will cost you 59 RM on the limited stop, Gold Service, 79 RM on the slightly faster (fewer stops) Platinum Service.